muhyassin09/yasinnn/menuju-indonesia-emas-2045/README.md

 * **Not covered** (deliberately out of scope): spatial autocorrelation (needs region boundary geometry), VaR/CVaR-style risk modeling (not supportable on single-year cross-sectional ratios), transfer allocation optimization (inputs not in current data).
 * **Handoff:** Saves the final dataset to `data/processed/fiscal_clustered_indonesia_2023.csv`.

+# So?
+In plain terms, here's what the four groups actually look like:

+* 🟢 **Fiscally Autonomous (156 regions)** — Mostly Java and Bali.
+These regions raise enough of their own tax and local revenue that they don't need to lean on the central government much.
+Example: Kab.
+Badung, Bali — its tourism income alone comfortably covers its budget.
+* ⚪ **Stable / Average (232 regions)** — The largest group, spread across Sumatera and Sulawesi.
+Not struggling, not standout — just steady, "typical" regions with no extreme story either way.
+* 🟡 **Resource-Windfall Overperformers (46 regions)** — Concentrated in Kalimantan and Papua Tengah.
+Their numbers look strong, but mostly because of mining and natural-resource money — not because they built independent revenue systems.
+That kind of income can vanish fast if commodity prices fall.
+* 🔴 **Dependent / Underperforming (74 regions)** — Concentrated in eastern Indonesia (NTT, Maluku, Papua).
+These regions still rely heavily on central government transfers and haven't built up much of their own tax base.

+**The takeaway:** Indonesia's decentralization didn't "succeed" or "fail" — it produced four different outcomes depending on the region.
+A single national funding formula would help some of these groups and completely miss the other three.

+**A challenge worth raising:** a region landing in "Dependent" doesn't automatically mean poor management — it could just be small, rural, or remote, with little to tax in the first place.
+Grouping by financial ratios alone can't tell the difference between "mismanaged" and "genuinely has less to work with."
+A fair next step would be to check each cluster against basic facts like population size and geography before drawing conclusions about *why* a region ended up where it did.

+**One direction that could work:** instead of one policy for all 508 regions, tailor support to the group — help "Dependent" regions build local tax systems, require "Resource-Windfall" regions to save part of their windfall for leaner years, and study what "Fiscally Autonomous" regions did right so it can be copied elsewhere.

 ### 🚀 How To Run This Project
 1. Clone this repository to your local machine:
 ```bash